2012 World Population Data Sheet Interactive Map

 World and Regional Totals: Regional population totals are independently rounded and include small countries or areas not shown.
 Regional and world rates and percentages are weighted averages of countries for which data are available; regional averages are shown when data or estimates are available for at least three-quarters of the region’s population.

 World Population Data Sheets from different years should not be used as a time series.
 Fluctuations in values from year to year often reflect revisions based on new data or estimates rather than actual changes in levels.
 Additional information on likely trends and consistent time series can be obtained from PRB, and are also available from UN and U.S. Census Bureau publications and websites.

-The rates and figures are primarily compiled from the following sources: official country statistical yearbooks, bulletins, and websites; United Nations Demographic Yearbook, 2008 of the UN Statistics Division; World Population Prospects: The 2010 Revision of the UN Population Division; and the International Data Base of the International Programs Center, U.S. Census Bureau.
+The rates and figures are primarily compiled from the following sources: official country statistical yearbooks, bulletins, and websites; the United Nations Demographic Yearbook, 2009-2010 and Population and Vital Statistics Report of the UN Statistics Division; World Population Prospects: The 2010 Revision of the UN Population Division; and the International Data Base of the International Programs Center, U.S. Census Bureau.
 Other sources include recent demographic surveys such as the Demographic and Health Surveys, Reproductive Health Surveys, special studies, and direct communication with demographers and statistical bureaus in the United States and abroad.
-Specific data sources may be obtained by contacting the authors of the 2011 World Population Data Sheet at email@example.com.
+Specific data sources may be obtained by contacting the authors of the 2012 World Population Data Sheet.
 For countries with complete registration of births and deaths, rates are those most recently reported.
-For more developed countries, nearly all vital rates refer to 2010 or 2009.
+For more developed countries, nearly all vital rates refer to 2011 or 2010.